 Which brings us to…

-The last topic we want to discuss today which is the idea of purchasing a pet insurance policy on your new animal.
-Now we only suggest this because if you Ibizan Hound does develop hip dysplasia later in life or does suffer from some type of injury or other illness, veterinarian bills can really add up!
+The last topic we want to discuss today is purchasing a pet insurance policy for your new animal.
+We only suggest this because veterinarian bills can add up if you, Ibizan Hound, develop hip dysplasia later in life or suffer an injury or other illness!

 I met this breed at a local dog sho in SC and feel in love!
 I walked by and this beautiful boy got in front of me, it was an Ibizan Hound!
 He laid his head next to me and then put his paws on my shoulders laid his head on me just like he was giving me a hug!!!
 I loved it, the owner said they are really good about knowing people’s feelings!
 Well I started to cry, I did not want to leave this dog!
 It was like he knew I was very emotional , you see my house of 20 years had burned down !
 That was my first time meeting this wonderful breed.
 Some day I will have one !!!!